dougsmock/ruby-hardway/README.md

 ex14.rb: This exercise uses ARGV and gets.chomp together to ask the user something specific.
 This sets up Exercise 15, where we earn to read and write files.

 ex15.rb: This exercise introduces reading from a file and ouputting that.

+ex16.rb: Commands to learn and remember include close, read, readline, truncate, write('stuff') and seek(0).

+ex17.rb: Very short exercise on copying one filed to another.

+ex18.rb: The introduction to functions, and four of many different ways to do them.
+Three facets the author gives: (1) Functions name pieces of code the way variables name strings and numbers.
+(2) They take arguments the way your scripts take ARGV.
+(3) Using 1 and 2, they let you make your own "mini-scripts" or "tiny commands."

+ex19.rb: The variables in your function are not connected to the variables in your script, which is throwing me off early in this class.
+This chapter covers that.

+ex20.rb: The study of functions continues, showing how functions and files work together.